daryllxd/lifelong-learning/programming/ruby/testing/everyday-rails/everyday-rails-iv-advanced-controllers.md

 #### Mocks and stubs

-A *mock* is a some object that represents a real objet, for testing purposes.
+A *mock* is a some object that represents a real object, for testing purposes.
 Test doubles.
 They are like Factory Girl, except they don't touch the DB.

 A *stub* overrides a method call on a given object and returns a predetermined value for it.
 It is a fake method which will return a real result for the tests.